amaraSanoh/calculator-react/README.md

 # Calculator App Front end with React
 This project allows to compute arithmetic expressions like google calculator.
 All the calculation is done on the server side.
+This project uses React material ui and bootstrap because of its grid system.

 # Test with Jest
 This app is built with Create React App.
 So with Jest dependence.